ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 ## Repository

-The data repository associated with this is here: [Blazr.Demo.DataPipeline](https://github.com/ShaunCurtis/Blazr.Demo.DataPipeline).
+The data repository associated with this article is here: [Blazr.Demo.DataPipeline](https://github.com/ShaunCurtis/Blazr.Demo.DataPipeline).
 There's some extra documents in the repository on design and detail on the data classes, test data provider and database context.

-The implementation is used in my demo Blazor application which is here: [Blazr.Demo](https://github.com/ShaunCurtis/Blazr.Demo).

 ## Introduction